Pharmacy Residency Program

 - Ability to work independently and in a team environment

-Selected candidates will be invited for panel interview and will be asked to present on a non-pharmacy topic of choice limited to 10 minutes along with presenting a clinical pearl limited to 10 minutes.
+Selected candidates will be invited for panel interview and will be asked to present on a clinical pharmacy topic of choice limited to 10-15 minutes (with Q & A).

-Please note: all materials are submitted via PhORCAS with a due date for the applications being Friday, December 30, 2021.
+Please note: All materials are submitted via PhORCAS with a due date for the applications being January 2, 2023.

 Thank you for your interest in El Camino Health PGY1 Residency Program!